IQTLabs/SkyScan/devcontainers.md

 In short, go to the Pi, go to the SkyScan folder and run `docker-compose down`.

-I have setup Dev Containers for 3 different SkyScan containers:
+I have setup Dev Containers for 2 different SkyScan containers:
 - tracker
-- absd-mqtt
 - axis-ptz

 The Dev Container extends the default Docker Compose.
 It maps the folder with the Container's Python code into the **/workspace** folder inside the Container.
 Any changes you make in VS Code will be saved into the git repo for SkyScan on the Pi.
 If you have installed SkyScan into a different location on the Pi, you will need to update the **docker-compose** files in each of these folders on your Dev Laptop, eg **axis-ptz/docker-compose.axis-ptz.devcontainer.yml**.